cjacker/swm181_firmware_library_gcc_makefile/README.md

 git clone https://github.com/Synwit-Co-Ltd/SWMProg
 python ./SWMProg.py
 ```
-- Option 2 : use JLink to program
+- Option 2 : use JLink to program and debug

 The flash loaderfile and JLinkDevices.xml can be found at:
 ```